andthenenteredalex/andthenenteredalex.github.io/_posts/2017-8-21-Lesson-2-The-Very-Basics-of-the-Command-Line-on-a-MAC.md

 You just learned how to **m**a**k**e and **c**hange **dir**ectories!

 Today’s lesson covered making directories, with the command `mkdir` ,and changing directories, with the command `cd` .
 Make a few more directories in the fun directory so you get the hang of the process.

+If you're lost, don't worry at all.
+We'll be spending more time `cd` -ing and `mkdir` -ing in the next lesson, I just wanted to introduce you to those commands before covering more detail.

 Check back later for ##lesson 3